TZstatsADS/Fall2016-Proj2-grp6/README.md

 - business intelligence for data science
 - systems development/design life cycle
 - shiny app/shiny server

+**Summary**
+The goal of this dashboard is to provide knowledge of how to appropriately apply and interpret statistics and data visualization relevant to crime analysis.
+We divided the dashboard into 6 parts: interactive map, time series analysis, public facilities allocation analysis, 311 complaints, prediction and raw data reference.
+We use dataset from NYC Opendata, United States Zip codes website to perform data visualization, statistical analysis and geographic mapping.
+This dashboard combines data explanatory methods and shiny application, which will people a comprehensive understanding of New York City Crime Status.

 **Contribution statement**:
 + Jiwen You :
 	+ Transformed the longitude and latitude data in the crime data set to zipcode